minimaxir/twcloud/README.md

 ![](docs/football.png)

 A little known feature of Twitter search is that if you search for a Tweet URL, you will get all Quote Tweets corresponding to that tweet.
-How about getting English quote tweets resulting from the recent tweet [asking for quote tweeets with controversial food opinions](https://twitter.com/jonbecker_/status/1196805486907052033)?
+How about getting English quote tweets resulting from the recent tweet [asking for quote tweets with controversial food opinions](https://twitter.com/jonbecker_/status/1196805486907052033)?

 ```python
 import twcloud